Krissy93/meta-workstations-project/docs/Gestures Node.md

 - gesture (n) represents the **exit** command.
 It is used both as an interface command to exit the state and/or the confirmation panel, and to close the communication and/or the whole program;
 - gesture (o) represents the **pause** command, to stop momentairly a robot execution and resume it in a later moment.

-Thus, the composed commands are of two types: **Commands** and **Instructions**.
+Thus, the composed commands are of two types: **Static Commands** and **Parametric Commands**.

-### Commands
+### Static Commands
-Commands are statically defined and always represent the same meaning in the whole system.
+Static Commands are statically defined and always represent the same meaning in the whole system.
 These are:
 - **CONFIRM** command: (j) + (j) gestures.
 It is used to confirm inserted commands/instructions and give the robot the signal to start or resume its movement;
 - **DELETE** command: (k) + (k) gestures.
 It is used as the interface command to delete the command/instruction inserted before and allow the user to enter the correct one;